victrme/racle-meteo/README.md

 [foreca](https://foreca.com) under the hood.

 -   Sturdy: Uses other providers as fallback to guarentee a response if a provider becomes invalid
--   Flexible: Easy to update with cheerio as HTML parser
+-   Flexible: Easy to update with strong typing and htmlparser2 as basic parser
 -   Compatible: Pure typescript using deno and small dependencies means you can install it almost anywhere

 ## Install